-Communication tools include Facebook, along with the Cooperative's website and press releases to radio and newspaper outlets.
-A Facebook link is located on the Cooperative's website to connect the two information sources.
-The General Manager/CEO and the Administrative Services Department is available for interviews as needed.
-We also have the ability to pull member lists for email communications.
+Communication tools include Facebook, along with the Cooperative's website and press releases to TV, radio and newspaper outlets.
+A Facebook feed is located on the Cooperative's website to connect the two information sources.
+The Member Services Manager is available for interviews as needed.